 You can run two types of contests with Vyper.
 The first is gamified leaderboard.
 This is a classic competition where you perform tasks to get points.
 You can also run a contest where you pick a random winner.
 Contestants get points by taking certain actions.
 This can include things like following your social media profile.
 You can also deliver prizes when users hit a certain point thresholds, which is pretty cool.

 Vyper is easy to use and the templates look great.
 The user interface isn’t that friendly (especially if you’re a visual person).
 You also can’t host competitions on your site unless you are on the Agency plan.
 Overall the developers behind Vyper have created one of the best contest software platforms.
 The entry price costs $49 a month for the Pro package for up to 20,000 leads on the monthly subscription or $25 a month on the annual plan.

-Rafflecopter were one of the first companies to develop social media contest software.
-As a user you just choose the prize you are giving away and select the action a user needs to take to get the chance to win the prize (this could be anything from leaving a comment on a blog post, answering a poll question or following a social media account).
+Rafflecopter was one of the first companies to develop social media contest software.
+As a user, you just choose the prize you are giving away and select the action a user needs to take to get the chance to win the prize (this could be anything from leaving a comment on a blog post, answering a poll question or following a social media account).

-The competition templates are easy to personalise.
-You can add your own color scheme, text and branding.
+The competition templates are easy to personalize.
+You can add your own color scheme, text, and branding.
 Once it’s ready you can launch your competition on your own site or through Facebook.
 It’s super easy to do with zero room for confusion.
-What Rafflecopter does it does well.

 The main downside is that Rafflecopter doesn’t offer the same level of choice in competition types as some of the newer contest software.
 Still, it’s a lot cheaper.
 The premium plans for Rafflecopter start at $13 a month for unlimited competitions with unlimited entries.
 The agency pricing is just as competitive at $84 a month.